-Except for the FTA approval, there are no direct Austrian inward investment restrictions.
-Furthermore, governmental agencies cannot influence or restrict the completion of an acquisition by foreign buyers unless: (i) "fit and proper" tests or approvals are required; or (ii) licences are subject to revocation in the case of unapproved shareholder changes (e.g. in the banking, insurance, telecommunications, airline and gambling sectors).
+Except for the requirement for FTA approval, there are no direct Austrian inward investment restrictions.
+Furthermore, governmental agencies cannot influence or restrict the completion of an acquisition by foreign buyers unless: (i) "fit and proper" tests or regulatory approvals are required; or (ii) licences are subject to revocation in the case of unapproved shareholder changes.
+Such clearances to close a transaction are required in regulated industries such as the banking, insurance, telecommunications, airline and gambling sectors.